We ask all students to observe HHU’s test strategy.

 If you are entering the country from a high-risk area and are moving into a dormitory in Düsseldorf, you must present a corona test.
 You can get more information on the Düsseldorf Student Services Center’s website.
 You can complete your quarantine in your room in the Düsseldorf student dorm (status: September 2020).
 Please note that you have to organise the time spent in quarantine yourself, e.g., ordering food, drinks and, if necessary, medications through online ordering services in a contact-free way.
 After the quarantine period ends, you have to get tested for corona again.
 If the result of your test is positive, the public health office will inform you about the next steps.

 Erasmus and exchange students who cannot or do not want to commence their planned studies or who want to cancel their studies at HHU due to the current situation should please .
 Students who want to obtain a degree at HHU should send any questions by .

 If you have general questions about starting your studies, please .

 The Information Centre for Students with Disabilities or Chronic Illnesses (Beratungsstelle für Studierende mit Behinderung oder chronischen Erkrankungen, BBST) will give you support and advice for questions regarding your studies.
-Here you can find the latest information on office hours and services.
+Here you can find the latest information on the counselling centre's office hours and services.